anshbhatt/4PointGrade-Server/README.md

 ## Features
 - Retrieve a list of available colleges.
+- Fetch the details of a specific college.
+- Add a new college.
 - Fetch the grade scale used by a selected college.
-- Add a new college
+- Add grades for a college.
-- Remove a college and its grade scale
+- Remove a college and its grade scale.

 ## API Endpoints